Infinity1008/Rough/rough_content/README.md

 ### Session Flow
 1. Spend time talking about python, it's history and where we are today.
+(10 mins)
-2. Talk about the uses and importance of python in the data science world
+2. Talk about the uses and importance of python in the data science world (10 mins)
 3. Cover the basics of python data structures.
+(2 hours)
 4. Give minute 5 min after every data structure covered.
+(30 mins)
 5. If time permits, cover loops in the context of comprehensions.

 ## Session 2